 John Wick's backstory has never been explicitly explained in the films or accompanying comic series.
-Though the third film or upcoming prequel TV series may give us more concrete evidence, we've been given enough puzzle pieces to confidently say he served in the U.S. Marine Corps.
+Though the third film or prequel TV series may give us more concrete evidence, we've been given enough puzzle pieces to confidently say he served in the U.S. Marine Corps.

 Given his extreme handiwork with firearms, hand-to-hand combat proficiency, cold demeanor, proper posture, and dispensation of absolute wrath towards anyone who harms the things he loves, it's not too much of a stretch to say that he once was a Marine.
 No single point is definitive proof but it's fun to speculate.